gloriapul/hobbysprout/README.md

 const goal = milestone.setGoal('Learn how to cook');
 ```

-When testing out this goal, which was more on the vague side, I was surprised by how the output went wrong.
+When testing out this goal, which was more on the vague side, I was not surprised by how the output went wrong.
 It had different assumptions for what the user wanted and in different iterations, it assumed that the user was looking to learn how to cook for a job.
 It was interesting to see the variations, and the wide range of responses prompted me to add to the prompt some context for the llm.
 The statement was designed to make it clear why llm is doing what it is doing.
 This improved the responses greatly and despite the goal being very vague, it was helpful.
 An issue, similar to the first test case, still remained with the number of steps.
-Since this was did not have a timeframe provided, it went far with the number of steps.
+Since this was a goal that did not have a timeframe provided, it went far with the number of steps.

 ```
 You are a helpful AI assistant that creates a recommended plan of clear steps for people looking to work on a hobby.
 ```

 ### 3. Podcasts